yoondoong/gulp-workshop/README.md

  5. tell browserSync to reload the page (like we did with Pug)

 Now in your terminal, run:
-:computer: `gulp coffeescript`
+:computer: `gulp coffee`

 Go have a look at the `/public` directory and open the shiny, new `.js` file.
 It's smushed into one line to make the file size smaller.
+Now when you run `gulp browserSync` again, you can click on the button and get a random word!

 ---